tailwindlabs/tailwindcss.com/source/docs/upgrading-to-v1.blade.md

 You should reference the new [default config file](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js) if you are ever unsure if you are making the right changes.

-The simplest way to make these changes is to copy the value you were using for the old section (something like `['responsive']`) to all of the new sections that replace that section, but if you choose you can also use this as an opportunity to cull generated utilities you don't actually need.
+One way to make these changes is to copy the value you were using for the old section (something like `['responsive']`) to all of the new sections that replace that section, but if you choose you can also use this as an opportunity to cull generated utilities you don't actually need.

 For example, if you never use the responsive variants of `antialiased` or `subpixel-antialiased`, you could set `fontSmoothing` to `[]` while still using `['responsive']` for `fontStyle`, `textDecoration`, and `textTransform`.